chadgeary/cloudoffice/aws/README.md

 Edit the vars file (aws.tfvars) to customize the deployment, especially:
 ```
 # admin_password
-# password to access the webui, user is ncadmin
+# password to access the webui (and db root user), user is ncadmin

+# db_password
+# password set on database for nextcloud application

 # instance_key
 # a public SSH key for SSH access to the instance via user `ubuntu`.